 - Set clear rules and boundaries for your child with rewards for good behavior

-Alternative treatments are popular, including focusing on herbs and supplements as well as chiropractic solutions, but there is little evidence to support that any of these work.
+Alternative treatments are popular, including focusing on herbs and supplements and chiropractic solutions, but there is little evidence to support that any of these work.

 ADHD is a long-term, chronic condition that can lead to substance abuse, failure in school, problems at work, and trouble with law enforcement.